RB5437/Devops_90-Days/Day-01-Linux/README.md

 ##  Outcome

-Completed hands-on practice of basic Linux commands which are essential for DevOps and system administration.
+Completed hands-on practice of basic Linux commands which are essential for DevOps and system administration